 There will be no significant increase in light or noise pollution arising from any new buildings or operations; and

-The landscape content of the proposals makes provision for a habitat corridor along the site boundaries to deliver a net biodiversity gain and where appropriate new or additional planting to screen the site from the countryside.
+The landscape content of the proposals makes provision for a habitat corridor along the site boundaries to deliver a net biodiversity gain and where justified appropriate new or additional planting to screen the site from the countryside.

 Proposals for the development of new employment uses will only be supported if the sites involved are all located within a Settlement Boundary or if the proposals involve the reuse of redundant brownfield site(s) that are suited to an employment use.